Awish-Senpai/ForgottenKeep/README.md

 • Changed the color of the `Screenshare` tab to match the theme.
 • Changed the color of entire `ToolTip`, to match the theme.
 This can appear when you hover over channel's setting, or some kind of invite button.

+## [v2.8]
+`> Changed`
+• Changed the Emoji viewer tray to look more good.
+• Changed the Emoji in the Emoji viewer tray to look big instead of looking small.
+• Changed the color of some minor things.

 ### Note [To apply the changes, you have to gitpull again.]
 How?
 Locate your powercord theme folder in command prompt by `cd powercord/src/Powercord/themes`.
 Then, do `git clone https://github.com/Awish-Senpai/ForgottenKeep.git` again and it should work